-However, my desire to experience the world took me away when I was18 and by the time I was 25, had traveled all over the planet including Europe, Thailand, China and India to name a few.
+I was born and raised surfing the waves of the pacific ocean in Huntington Beach California.
+However, my desire to experience the world took me away and by the time I was 25, had traveled all over the planet including Europe, Thailand, China and India.

 I’ve always been drawn to matters of the environment, social justice, human rights, feminism and gender equality, freedom of speech, freedom of the press, civil rights, non-violence protests, global responsibility, sustainability and the simply philosophy that forgiveness, love and understanding will make the world a better place.

 David Beatty is from Orange County California.
 He is of Scottish, Irish and Native American decent.
 (Shawnee Tribe from his maternal grandmother)

 David received a BA from Adams State University in 1996 and a MFA from the University of California Davis in 2005 where he had the privilege to study and work with Dr. Paul Newman, Dr. Carolyn Harper, Della Davidson, Peter Lichtenfels, Rinde Eckert and Anne Bogart.